ABOUT US

 James Parker / DIFF Manager

 It is a huge honour to manage the film festival.
-I've been involved with the Darwin Film Society over the last eight years, and the 2023 edition will be the second festival that I've managed.
+I've been involved with the Darwin Film Society over the last eight years, and the 2024 edition will be the third festival that I've managed.
 I'm incredibly proud of all of the work that the team have put in, with a great line up of films and special events this year.
 A huge thanks to the Management Committee and the Programming Committee, your passion and hard work have built this festival into a highlight of the Darwin Dry Season.

 Neil Ludvigsen / Programming Committee